 His practising career included 6 years as a partner at Russell McVeagh until 1979 when he joined the New South Wales Bar in Sydney, practising there for 10 years and being appointed as a Queen’s Counsel in New South Wales in 1985.
 That appointment was followed in 1986 by similar appointments in Victoria, the Australian Capital Territory and New Zealand.

 From 1991 until 1995 and then again from 2004 to 2008 he was President of the New Zealand Bar Association.
-Previously in 1982 to 1983 he had been a member of the Council of the New South Wales Bar Association.
+Previously in 1982 to 1983 he had been a member of the Council of the New South Wales Bar Association. he has been appointed a Life Member of the New Zealand Bar Association.

 From 1989 until 2002, he was a Director of Air New Zealand and became Deputy Chairman in 2000 and as Acting Chairman in 2001 steered the company through its financial crisis leading to its successful re-capitalisation.

 More recently, from the time that Team New Zealand lost the America’s Cup in 2003 he was one of 3 directors seeking to obtain its return to New Zealand.
-He was elected by the competitors in the current America's Cup to the board of the America's Cup Race Management and was also appointed as a member of the International Committee charged with investigating safety issues following the death of Olympic Gold medallist Andrew Simpson as a result of a capsize of the Artemis 72 foot multihull, at which time he resigned his positions with Team New Zealand.
+He was elected by the competitors in the 2013 America's Cup Event to the board of the America's Cup Race Management and was also appointed as a member of the International Committee charged with investigating safety issues following the death of Olympic Gold medallist Andrew Simpson as a result of a capsize of the Artemis 72 foot multihull, at which time he resigned his positions with Team New Zealand.
 In July 2013, he was appointed as a Deputy Chairman to the New Zealand Sports Tribunal.

 His Court appearances include many long trials in commercial cases, including the Equiticorp case, which took 13 months and resulted in his clients, the Statutory Managers of Equiticorp, obtaining what was then the largest ever civil award in New Zealand.
 In the competition law area, he has appeared in most of the leading New Zealand cases over the past 20 years, including Fisher and Paykel (exclusive dealing), Magic Millions (abuse of monopoly power), Clear v.
 Telecom (several cases relating to interconnection disputes and other competition issues), Mercury Energy v.
 ECNZ (monopoly pricing), Southern Cross (merger), Fletcher Metals (merger), Woolworths v.
 Commerce Commission (merger), Brambles (merger), Commerce Commission v.
 Telecom (price squeeze), Kapuni Gas (anti-competitive agreement), Todd v.
-Shell (anti-competitive agreement), Commerce Commission v. various airlines (cartel conduct) and Air New Zealand and Qantas v.
-Commerce Commission (business merger).
+Shell (anti-competitive agreement), Commerce Commission v. various airlines (cartel conduct), Air New Zealand and Qantas v.
+Commerce Commission (business merger) and E-Trans v.
+Kiwibank.
 In many of these cases, he has worked closely with leading US economists and has a keen interest in law and economics.
 He has appeared as counsel both for and against the Commerce Commission (most recently in Chorus v.
 Commerce Commission, a case about broadband pricing) and also as counsel for the Serious Fraud Office.

 During his University years, Jim won New Zealand Universities and Auckland middle distance titles and was awarded Blues for Athletics and Cross-country running by Cambridge University.
 He continues to run every day.